steveseguin/ChatGameFontificator/README.md

 3. Check the box next to "Send all to POST server"
 4. Enter `http://localhost:8888/message` in the text field
 5. Any chat messages captured by Social Stream Ninja will now be forwarded to Chat Game Fontificator
+6. To remove HTML from messages, enable `Strip HTML/Images from messages and donations" also.

 The HTTP server accepts JSON messages with the following fields:
 - `chatname`: The username to display (required)